Healthy fats on a keto or low-carb diet

 Since at this time it’s unclear how this dietary shift might be impacting our health, we feel it makes sense to stick with the foods our ancestors consumed for thousands of years.

-Having fatty fish at least twice a week, choosing meat and dairy products from grass-fed animals, and eating less processed foods can help improve your omega-6:omega-3 ratio.18
+Having fatty fish at least twice a week, choosing meat and dairy products from grass-fed animals when possible, and eating less processed foods can help improve your omega-6:omega-3 ratio.19

 The healthiest fats to cook with

-Some monounsaturated fats like olive oil are also good choices for high-heat cooking because they remain pretty stable when heated.20
+Some monounsaturated fats like olive oil are also good choices for high-heat cooking because they remain pretty stable when heated.21

-It might be best to avoid using polyunsaturated fats – like safflower or corn oil – when cooking at very high temperatures.
-When heated, these fats are more likely to become oxidized, or damaged.21
+It might be best to avoid using high-PUFA vegetable oils when cooking at very high temperatures.
+When heated, these fats are more likely to become oxidized, or damaged.22

-Avocado oil, which is rich in monounsaturated fat, is also easily oxidized when exposed to high temperatures.22
+Avocado oil, which is high in monounsaturated fat, is also easily oxidized when exposed to high temperatures.23

 For more about fats and sauces on a low-carb diet, have a look at our full visual guide: